A Brief Background:

 other phonograph collectors to learn more about the Victor product lines and

-learned more about these machines, it made sense to share this information
+company history.
+As my knowledge grew, it made sense to share this information

 with others.
 I launched my